yaml-language-server: $schema=schema/obml-schema.json

 Metrics

-Metrics come in three types: derived (composite expression), cumulative (window function over a measure), and period-over-period (time comparison).
+Metrics come in four types: derived (composite expression), cumulative (window function over a measure), period-over-period (time comparison), and window (rank / lag / lead / ntile / first/last value — single-row window functions).

 Derived Metrics